Perspective | More dog tales: We’re learning the quirks of Archie the rescue

 “Archie!
 Be careful,” I say.
 “You’re going to put an eye out.”

 We bought a little stand that’s supposed to help — it elevates the food and water bowls and has a little tray beneath it like on a fast-food soda machine — but it hasn’t had much effect.
 Archie still walks around the house dripping, turning every floor into a Slip ’N Slide.
-We’ve put runners on the hardwood to catch the drips and we’ve taken to leaving an old hand towel on the floor to push around with our feet to soak up overspray.
+We’ve put runners on the hardwood to catch the drips, and we’ve taken to leaving an old hand towel on the floor to push around with our feet to soak up overspray.
 Classy!

 Really, we don’t mind any of this.
 It all comes with having a big, goofy dog of unknown pedigree.
 What has been hard is confronting what we now realize is Archie’s separation anxiety.

 With both My Lovely Wife and I working from home, there hasn’t been much separation.
 But what little there has been — my wife, Ruth, behind a closed door on a Zoom call; me in the basement on the elliptical — has caused whimpering and whining.
-The other day, Ruth and I went together to buy some wine and the neighbors reported that Archie barked for most of the 30 minutes we were gone.
+The other day, Ruth and I went together to buy some wine, and the neighbors reported that Archie barked for most of the 30 minutes we were gone.

 The same thing happened when we had some socially distant drinks with neighbors out in the street.
 When we came back in, Archie was panting wildly, as if emerging from a panic attack.

 So that’s what we have to work on in the coming months.
-Eventually, life will return to normal and Archie will have to get used to occasionally being alone.
+Eventually, life will return to normal, and Archie will have to get used to occasionally being alone.

 Otherwise, he’s great to have around: A warm, pettable beast happy to curl up at our feet — or on them.